mrtrunghieu1/ML-project-structure/README.md

 ├── requirements.txt       <- Installing all modules/ libraries that are used in the projects.
 ```

 ## Thank you for reading!
-Share your ❤️ by starring your machine learning project!
+Share your ❤️ and then starting your machine learning project!